cao5zy/http-micro-service-client/README.md

 ## Precondition

-It assumes that the service url has the following tow patterns:
+It assumes that the service url has the following pattern:
 *REST pattern: http://host:port/_api/service_name/resource_name

-Let's assumes there is a resource `specialists` associated with a RESTful microservice `people_service`.
-The example below will show how to post, get, put and delete the individual `specialist` data through `http-micro-service-front`.
+Let's assume that there is a resource `specialists` associated with a RESTful microservice `people_service`.
+The example below will show how to post, get, put and delete the individual `specialist` data through `http-micro-service-front` as well as other interactions.

 ## Pre-configure your code to use `http-micro-service-front`
 app.module.ts